 Pogo Park next began to implement its “community development through park restoration” approach.
 Rather than have outside professionals do all the work, Pogo Park enlisted members of the local community to plan, design and rebuild Elm Playlot.
 Pogo Park formed the EPAC Team (Elm Park Action Committee), a group of local residents who reflect the racial and cultural diversity of the surrounding neighborhood.
 Pogo Park employed EPAC to plan the park, build a scale model of the future design, make physical improvements to the park and act as park stewards during open hours.
 EPAC is currently still working in Elm Playlot.

 In 2012, Pogo Park partnered with the City of Richmond to develop a successful $2 million grant application for the restoration of Elm Playlot.
-As the community partner for the project, Pogo Park has been working with the City to implement the grant.
-For example, Pogo Park assisted the City in purchasing the house adjacent to Elm Park, which expanded the park and provided a structure for the park office and future snack bar.
+As the community partner for the project, Pogo Park worked with the City to implement the grant.
+For example, Pogo Park assisted the City in purchasing the house adjacent to Elm Park, which expanded the park and provided a structure for the park office and snack bar.
 While waiting for construction to begin in summer 2013, Pogo Park built a “Pop-Up Park” to beautify and activate Elm Playlot.
-Consisting of low-cost, temporary installations such as fencing, murals, stump seating, a sand box, movable toys and a converted shipping container, Elm Playlot’s Pop-Up Park has been a huge success, enabling Elm Playlot to evolve into a community hub for recreation, activities and services.
+Consisting of low-cost, temporary installations such as fencing, murals, stump seating, a sand box, movable toys and a converted shipping container, Elm Playlot’s Pop-Up Park was a huge success, enabling Elm Playlot to evolve into a community hub for recreation, activities and services.

 Location: 8th Street and Elm Avenue